 - What percent of your social media followers become buyers

 For example, let’s say you have 5,000 Twitter followers, and about 3 percent of them have purchased from you in the last year (150).
 On average, each Twitter customer spends $50 on your site, and the average customer buys once per year.
 Your profit per $50 sale is $30, so your total profit on 150 sales a year from Twitter is $4,500.
 Let’s say you spend $1,000 a year in advertising or hiring a social media manager.
 That means your ROI is $3,500 ($4,500 minus $1,000).
 As you ramp up your efforts, you keep converting 3 percent of your followers, and sales grow, while your advertising and marketing costs remain the same.

-Once you figure out your overall social media ROI, use it to get smarter about how you spend your social media budget.
+Once you figure out your overall social media ROI, use it to get smarter about how you spend your marketing budget.
 If you’re not seeing the return you’d like for a particular platform, consider pulling back your efforts there in favor of another site that helps you convert more buyers.
 Remember: You’re looking for the best return you can get, which requires making changes to your marketing strategy for better results.